|Need Easy Extra $100+/Month For Free?

 Cell phone providers will run a credit check to see if you can make the obligation to your monthly payment, and based on what they find, it can affect the dollar amount of your monthly payment, require a down payment deposit before the financing plan, or even disqualify you from being able to finance at all.

-If you are planning to rent an apartment, landlord will run a credit check as part of the rental application process.
+Let's say you are planning to rent a Bloomington apartment, the landlord will run a credit check as part of the rental application process.
 While this should come as no surprise, what may surprise you is that it can affect your utilities cost as well.
 You may have to put down more for a security deposit up front if they find that you have negative marks on your credit reports for delinquent payment elsewhere, or if you don’t have enough credit history yet, and it may even increase the cost of the utilities themselves or deny you services.

 When trying to find an apartment, having to worry about paying your first month's rent and an inflated security deposit ahead of time burns a hole in your bank account before you’ve even gotten a chance to move in, and could put you in a tight spot of playing catch-up if you need furniture and other things that come with moving into a new living situation.